CESNET/dhr-visualizer/docs/docs.md

 - Generated images are returned as JPEG previews and as tiled overlays (WebMercator) so they can be added as map layers.
 - Overlay opacity is adjustable for quick comparison with base maps.
 - Tiling enables efficient display of large products in the browser.
+- Processed images of the entire scene can be downloaded using dedicated button in the GUI

 ---